shaun-mia/Excel-Data-Analysis-Project/README.md

 ---

 ## License 📜
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE (https://github.com/shaun-mia/Excel-dashboard-Project/blob/main/LICENSE)file for details.

 ## Contact 📧
 For any questions or feedback, feel free to contact me: